faucetsdn/udmi/docs/specs/sequences/writeback.md

 ## Device Behavior

 After receiving the config message, the device attempts to write the value to the point.
-Depending on the status of the write, the device should populate the `value_state` as described below.
+Depending on the status of the write, the device should populate the `value_state`

 ### State and `value_state`